SESYNC-ci/sesync-ci.github.io/_posts/2018-01-18-rstudio-server.md

   - NFS
 ---

-SESYNC provides access to RStudio in your browser in order to develop and run R scripts that connect directly to other SESYNC resources (file storage, databases, the cluster, etc).
+SESYNC provides access to a remote RStudio session, via a web browser, in order to work in R while directly connected to other SESYNC resources (file storage, databases, the cluster, etc).

 ## Connecting

 Access RStudio by pointing any web browser to <https://rstudio.sesync.org/> and logging in with your SESYNC name and password.
 If you forgot your username or password, please go to <https://pwm.sesync.org/>.
-If your SESYNC credentials do not give you RStudio access, please email {{ site.email }}.
+If your SESYNC credentials do not give you RStudio access, please email {{ site.email }} and ask to enable this resource for your account or whole team.

 ## Running RSudio

-Once you login, you will see the in-browser version of RStudio.
-If you've used the desktop version, it works almost identically.
+Once you log in, you will see an RStudio desktop like application.
+This RStudio Server application works almost identically to the desktop version.
 To learn how to use all the features of the RStudio IDE, check out the [cheatsheet](https://github.com/rstudio/cheatsheets/raw/master/rstudio-ide.pdf)

 ## R Packages